AndrewClements84/SteadyFlow.Resilience/README.md

 ## ⭐ Support

-If you find **ByteFlow.Net** useful, please consider giving it a star on GitHub --- it helps others discover the project and shows your support.
+If you find **SteadyFlow.Resilience** useful, please consider giving it a star on GitHub --- it helps others discover the project and shows your support.

 ---